technicat/resume/index.md

 Bachelors thesis project implementing an Othello game in Multilisp (Multello) to run on the Concert 32-processor computer, trying various parallelism strategies to compare processor utilization and final performance.

+> Wrote the thesis in LaTeX on a Symbolics Lisp Machine.

 *research:* *game, parallel processing, Lisp*

 ### [START](http://start.csail.mit.edu/index.php) @ MIT